Particular/docs.particular.net/transports/learning/index.md

 ### Storage Directory

-By default all data is stored in a `.learningtransport` directory that exists at the solution root.
+By default all data is stored in a `.learningtransport` directory.
+The endpoint will traverse the folder hierarchy upwards in search for a `.learningtransport` directory or create one at the solution root folder if no matching folder has been found before.

 To configure the storage location: